-- 1. Configure the master so that it does not allocate shareable data into its cache, for example by disabling the data cache. - 2.
+- 1. Configure the master so that it does not issue shareable data into its cache, for example by disabling the data cache. - 2.
 Clean and invalidate all shareable data from the caches in the master. - 3.
-Program the Snoop Control Register to prevent the CCI-500 from sending snoops or DVM messages to the master.

-See 3.3.8 Snoop Control Registers on page 3-59 for more information.

-- 4. Execute a barrier instruction to ensure that the previous step is complete. - 5.
+Program the Snoop Control Register to prevent the CCI-500 from sending snoops or DVM messages to the master. - See 3.3.8 Snoop Control Registers on page 3-62 for more information. - 4.
+Issue a barrier transaction to ensure that the previous step is complete. - 5.
 Poll the Status Register to confirm that the Snoop Control Register changes are effected.
-See 3.3.3 Status Register on page 3-52 for more information.